xenanetworks/open-automation-utilities/docs/source/cli_ref/anlt/lt/lt_encoding.rst

 Description
 -----------

-To request the remote link training partner to use the specified encoding on the specified lane.
+Request the remote link training partner to use the specified encoding on the specified lane.